 Helena Iffill teaches English Literature at the University of Sheffield.
 Her research focusses on depictions of insanity heredity, degeneracy and pseudo-sciences such as mesmerism in sensation fiction of the 1860s and the urban Gothic.
 She has written about the ways in which medical writing engaged with Victorian gender debates.
 Iffill is a contributor to Telegraph For Garlic.

-Howard Jackson has written ten books that have been published by Red Rattle Books.
+Howard Jackson has written twelve books that have been published by Red Rattle Books.
 His weekly blog covers a variety of topics – music, politics, economics, travel and film.
 He has been published by Pen Magazine and reviews crime fiction for Crime Chronicles.
 He has contributed articles to Spooky Isles.